MicheleCotrufo/pdf2doi/README.md

 # pdf2doi

-pdf2doi is a Python library/command-line tool to to automatically extract the DOI or other identifiers (e.g. arXiv ID) starting from the .pdf file of a publication
+pdf2doi is a Python library/command-line tool to automatically extract the DOI or other identifiers (e.g. arXiv ID) starting from the .pdf file of a publication
 (or from a folder containing several .pdf files), and to retrieve bibliographic information.
 It exploits several methods (see below for detailed description) to find a valid identifier of a pdf file, and it validates any result via web queries to public archives (e.g. http://dx.doi.org).